Description

 Note: Never use a hot iron on your flag without first reading our flag ironing instructions.

 In 1910, Colonel Charles W. Harris designed the flag we see today when the Arizona rifle team went to the national matches.
-At the time, there was no official flag and he wanted one to represent the territory.
+Arizona had no official state flag at the time, and he wanted one to represent the territory.
 This flag was later adopted by Arizona’s Third Legislature in 1917.

 Other Details